satyagrahaha/pp-bot/README.md

 `python3 main.py TESTING`

 ## Responses
-pp-bot will respond with phrases from pp-bot/response
+pp-bot will respond with phrases from pp-bot/response.

+## Logging
+pp-bot logs to /var/log/pp-bot.log by default or the file specified in config.